kikogal/kikogal/README.md

 ## Skills 👀

-* Some python code (Flask)
+* Some python code
+* bash scripting
-* Skills about network technology, different services and protocols like SMTP, DHCP, DNS..
+* Skills about network technology, different services and protocols like SMTP, DHCP, DNS.
+* knowledge of network architecture

 ## Contact 📫